ng-fukgin/webmix/README.md

 |---------|-------------|
 | 0.0.4   | Initial release with basic functionalities working as expected. |
 | 0.0.5   | Introduced support for `http.client` and `aiohttp` backends.
 Extended the list of methods available for Selenium integration. |
+| 0.0.6   | Added Proxy Support: Added support for proxies to enable

+ the use of proxy servers for network requests. |

+#   To-Do List:

+- [ ] User-Agent Randomization: Randomly select a user-agent header during requests, which can be achieved by maintaining a list of user-agent headers.
+- [ ] Cookie Management: Allow users to pass and manage cookies in requests, which can be achieved using the cookies parameter provided by the requests library.
+- [ ] Connection Pool Management: Maintain a connection pool to improve performance, which can be achieved using the Session object provided by the requests library for connection reuse.
+- [ ] Custom Timeout Settings: Allow users to set request timeout duration, which can be achieved using the timeout parameter provided by the requests library.
+- [ ] Redirection Handling: Add support for handling redirects and provide options to control whether to automatically follow redirects, which can be controlled using the allow_redirects parameter.
+- [ ] SSL Certificate Verification: Allow users to control SSL certificate verification, which can be achieved using the verify parameter provided by the requests library.
+- [ ] Logging: Add logging functionality to log errors and warnings, which can be achieved using Python's built-in logging module.
+- [ ] User Interface Interaction: Provide an interactive interface, which can be implemented using command-line interaction or GUI libraries.
+- [ ] Concurrent Request Support: Add support for concurrent requests, which can be achieved using asynchronous libraries such as asyncio and aiohttp.
+- [ ] Page Content Parsing: Add functionality for parsing page content, which can be achieved using parsing libraries such as BeautifulSoup and lxml.
+- [ ] HTTP/2 Support: Implement support for the HTTP/2 protocol if needed, which can be achieved using libraries that support HTTP/2.
+- [ ] Custom Request Headers: Allow users to set custom request headers, which can be achieved using the headers parameter.
+- [ ] HTTP Authentication Support: Add support for basic and digest HTTP authentication, which can be achieved using the auth parameter.
+- [ ] Data Caching: Provide data caching functionality, which can be implemented using caching libraries or by maintaining a custom caching system.